 ‘None living.’

 ‘Too bad.
-Good ones are always taken, that’s how it goes — ’ he broke off suddenly, a sharp intake of breath.
+Good ones are always taken, that’s how it goes — ’ he broke off suddenly, and sucked in a breath.

 ‘Now, brother,’ the sheriff said.
 ‘Don’t tell me that’s a body in your backseat.’